prasanthrangan/hyprdots/README.md

 Arch Linux config for Hyprland.
 Its has parts from mature projects, various dots plus better experince on Nvidia Laptops.

-Supports Grub and systemd-boot
+Supports Grub and systemd-boot<br>
-Added Custom apps in waybar
+Added Custom apps in waybar<br>
-Plymouth and secureboot added
+Plymouth and secureboot added<br>

 **Todo:** <br>
 Add theme change options buttons to system menu and remove from waybar<br>